Umbraphobia/mysthaln/collections/_kingdoms/skarhold.md

 - **Allied with:** None — Skarhold is fiercely independent and suspicious of all mainland powers.
 - **Hostile toward:** Drenvold — old grudges remain over abandoned colonial ambitions and lost resources.
 - **Neutral toward:** Vardessa, Dun’Rhael, Ashen Marches, and the Supremacy — contact is limited mostly to trade and cautious observation; the island’s isolation and dangers keep mainland powers at bay.

+---

+> *"I’ve struck stone and sailed the black waves, yet the Heartwood takes more than a hammer can measure.
+It whispers in roots and shadows… I left, but part of me lingers where the trees have teeth."*
+> — Brogan Ironwake, Thaldrim Survivor